gcallah/BookReviews/morrison.md

-In his chapter in titled "Judgment," Morrison writes, the final "return to gold" plan actually implemented, "Norman's regime overturned centuries of practice and scuttled several of the old regime's most salient features... so far from being driven by nostalgia, Churchhill 'returned' to a reformed, modernized gold standard..."
+In his chapter in titled "Judgment," Morrison writes, the final "return to gold" plan actually implemented, "Norman's regime overturned centuries of practice and scuttled several of the old regime's most salient features... so far from being driven by nostalgia, Churchill 'returned' to a reformed, modernized gold standard..."
 (269)

 He concludes "the return to gold was the wrong choice...
 But at the time, it was